 Nature of Accounting Policies

 The choice of appropriate accounting principles and the methods of applying those principles in the specific circumstances of each enterprise calls for considerable judgement by the management of the enterprise.
 Therefore, there is no single list of accounting policies which are applicable to all circumstances.

 Disclosure of Accounting Policies

-Any change in an accounting policy which has a material effect should be disclosed.
+Furthermore, any change in an accounting policy which has a material effect should be disclosed.
 The amount by which any item in the financial statements is affected by such change should also be disclosed to the extent ascertainable.
 Where such amount is not ascertainable, wholly or in part, the fact should be indicated.

 If a change is made in the accounting policies which has no material effect on the financial statements for the current period but which is reasonably expected to have a material effect in later periods, the fact of such change should be appropriately disclosed in the period in which the change is adopted.

 It is important to note that disclosure of accounting policies or of changes therein cannot remedy a wrong or inappropriate treatment of the item in the accounts.